 This guidance sets out a framework outlining the minimum standards that are required for storage and handling of vaccines thereby minimising the risk of compromising the effectiveness of vaccines given to patients.
-This document updates the vaccine handling recommendations for community clinics issued by the Scottish Chief Administrative Pharmaceutical Officers Group in 1994 and supplements the recommendations in Chapter 3 of Immunisation against Infectious Disease 2006 (the Green Book).
+This document updates the guidance on vaccine storage and handling issued by Health Protection Scotland in 2010 and supplements the recommendations in Chapter 3 of Immunisation against Infectious Disease 2006 (the Green Book).